 “That ain’t the man who came out of that apartment, and that ain’t the man I lit the cigarette for.”

-On the Halloween of 1994 after a six-week trial, John Carpenter was acquitted.
-After 16 years as a suspect, John Carpenter had been found not guilty of any involvement in the murder of Bob Crane.
+John Carpenter was acquitted on the Halloween of 1994 after a six-week trial.
+After 16 years as a suspect, John Carpenter had been found not guilty.
+He was in the eyes of the law innocent of any involvement in the murder of Bob Crane.

 After the verdict Carpenter’s lawyer Stephen Avilla gave his stinging thoughts on the outcome: